The importance of REM sleep.

 The fifth stage of sleep may play a role in learning and memory.
 The article, "Sleep Learning, and Memory" from Harvard Medical School’s Division of Sleep Medicine explores the relationship between sleep, memory and learning:

 - People participating in an intensive language course experienced an increase of REM.
-This indicates that the brain requires more REM sleep in order to assimilate the new information.
+This indicates that the brain requires more REM sleep to assimilate new information.

 - The fifth stage seems to play a role in procedural memory (sequential steps to complete tasks).
 It appears that this stage of sleep can help you remember how to complete tasks.

-As with many sleep issues, the role of rapid eye movement in learning and memory is still being explored.
+As with many sleep issues, the role of rapid eye movement in learning and memory remains under investigation.

 Get A Good Night’s Sleep